sanfinity-Iot/openremote/Tutorial:-Create-your-Energy-Management-System.md

 ## Electricity Battery

 One of the devices the optimisation can actively control is a static battery.
-You can add an 'Electricity Battery Asset' as child of the Optimisation Asset, and agin link it up with an API of your battery system using any of the existing [Agent Protocol options](https://github.com/openremote/openremote/wiki/User-Guide%3A-Agent-Overview).
+You can add an 'Electricity Battery Asset' as child of the Optimisation Asset, and again link it up with an API of your battery system using any of the existing [Agent Protocol options](https://github.com/openremote/openremote/wiki/User-Guide%3A-Agent-Overview).
 To make the optimisation work, you will need to link at least the following attributes:
 * Energy level
 * Power
 * Power setpoint

+Turn on the attributes 'Supports import' and 'Supports' export.
+This is an indication for the optimisation that it's allowed to control the power setpoint, both for charging and discharging.

+#### Using the battery simulator

 If you don't have a battery but want to simulate it and see what you can achieve in terms of financial or carbon savings, you can use the 'Storage Simulator Agent'.
 In this tutorial we use that option.

-So add the 'Storage Simulator Agent' first.
+Add the 'Storage Simulator Agent' first.
 Than add the configuration item 'Agent link' and link to the 'Storage Simulator Agent', for six attributes:
 * Energy level
 * Energy level percentage
 * Power